alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 ## If you're publishing a beta pre-release

-Besides publishing the code itself, beta releases will likely involve documentation updates linked to the code, as well as communications, similarly to an actual release.
+Besides publishing the code itself, beta releases will likely involve code-related documentation updates and user communications, much like an actual release.

 Review the docs for [what to do before publishing a release](/docs/releasing/before-publishing-a-release.md) to assess which steps you need to follow for your specific pre-release and ensure you are prepared to publish.